 Once we have determined the net present value of a project, its equivalent annual annuity can be calculated using the following formula:

 |EAA =||Net Present Value|

 Where r is the discount rate and n is the life of the project.

 The above formula is simply a modification of the formula for present value of an annuity:

 Combustion Systems is engaged in development of car racing games.
-The company has to choose between two games: Outback and Accelerate.
+The company must choose between two games: Outback and Accelerate.
 Outback introduces a revolutionary technology called SRP and is expected to stay fresh for 5 years.
-Accelerate is more of a low cost traditional racing game and is sort of an upgrade to Nitrous, the current best-seller.
+Accelerate is more of a low-cost traditional racing game and is sort of an upgrade to Nitrous, the current best-seller.
 Accelerate is expected to generate sales for only 2 years.

 Following is the schedule of each project's cash flows:

 Since Outback is revolutionary, it involves hiring external consultants to help with optimization and testing of the game, and hence the higher initial investment.
 Outback has higher risk which warrants use of a 10% discount rate as compared to a rate of 8% applicable to Accelerate.

 Which project the company should go ahead with?